Once upon a time, DC Comics established Superman’s birthday as Feb. 29th. That,

 to somewhere under my left armpit.

-I began playing again several months ago but victory has been elusive.
+I began playing again several months back but victory has been elusive.
 You can play, too, submitting all the individual entries you care to based on the week’s category.
 I usually send in at least a half-dozen, brainstorming as many as I can that I really like along with the sort I think the folks behind the contest will go for based on the tone of past winners or running Late Show gags.
-Once the week is up, ten winning submissions are chosen.
+Once the week is up, a decuple of winning submissions are chosen.
 They don’t get read on the show, keep in mind, simply posted on the web-site.
 Nowadays a T-shirt is the official prize, and presumably not a factory reject either.

 EW.com is holding an Oscars poetry contest.